Face Serums and Light Therapy: Which Combinations Work Best for Different Skin Types

 Sensitive or Redness-Prone Skin

-Best Serum for LED Mask: Antioxidant serums, calming peptides
+Best Serum for LED Mask: Antioxidant serums, calming peptides, niacinamide

-Why it works: Green light calms irritation, red light soothes, and antioxidant serums protect and strengthen the skin barrier.
+Why it works: Amber light calms visible redness and supports an even tone.
+Red Light Therapy soothes, and antioxidant serums protect and strengthen the skin barrier.

 Routine Example: